 The parking area at 11101 Millhopper Road northwest of Gainesville lands you at the entrance to Sink Creek Trailhead, but Spring Grove Trail lies just across the street - careful crossing!
 From there the 6-mile loop is easy to follow with two cutoffs, Sand Hill Cutoff and Hammock Cutoff, to shorten your hike or run while Old Spanish Way can lengthen it.
 Dogs are welcome on a leash, as are bikes, but some sections have very soft sand prohibitive to biking.

 What I noticed right away was an abundance of hills in the hammock forest.
-The old growth hammock provides enough shade to keep the earth moist year around, with plenty of ferns, laurel oak, flowering dogwood, American beech, and some of the largest Southern Magnolia I have seen.
+The old growth hammock provides enough shade to keep the earth moist year around, with plenty of ferns, laurel oak, flowering dogwood, American beech, and some of the largest Southern Magnolia I have seen in the region.

 I suggest going early for the solitude and amazing chorus of bird calls.
 I pulled in at 7am and two other cars quickly followed behind me.
 I quickly lost sight of others due to the number and length of trails, but returning by 10 found not only a number of morning joggers along the way, but parking filled and spilling onto the street.